AFLuent/AFLuent/README.md

 - `--ochiai`: calculate suspiciousness scores using the Ochiai equation
 - `--ochiai2`: calculate suspiciousness scores using the Ochiai2 equation
 - `--dstar`: calculate suspiciousness scores using the DStar equation
+- `--dstar-pow`: value of `*` to use the the DStar equation, defaults to 3
 - `--op2`: calculate suspiciousness scores using the Op2 equation
-- `--dstar-pow`: value of `*` to use the the DStar equation, defaults to 3
+- `--barinel`: calculate suspiciousness scores using the Barinel equation
+- `--jaccard`: calculate suspiciousness scores using the Jaccard equation
+- `--Kulczynski`: calculate suspiciousness scores using the Kulczynski equation
+- `--Kulczynski2`: calculate suspiciousness scores using the Kulczynski2 equation
+- `--mccon`: calculate suspiciousness scores using the McCon equation
+- `--minus`: calculate suspiciousness scores using the Minus equation
 - `--tiebreaker`: Approach to use when resolving ties between statements.
   Options: `random`, `cyclomatic`, `logical`, or `enhanced`.
 Defaults to `random`.
 - `--report`: type of report to produce following AFLuent's run.
 Options: `json`